Congratulations!

 Mobilization or House Call Charges

 The applicable fees above include our base rates for our “close-in” travel area.
 Your fee may be higher depending on your address and distance from our base.
 Most of the metro area falls within these rates or $10 to $20 above the base rates listed.
-Idyllic Paws is pleased to provide house call services to surrounding counties and beyond in certain situations and if the schedule allows.
+Idyllic Paws is pleased to provide house call services to surrounding counties in certain situations and if the schedule allows.
 Please contact us for a mobilization fee estimate if you are uncertain what rate applies to your location.

 Retail

 We have available many supplements and other health aids with which we are familiar and trust the safety and efficacy of the products.
 We have carefully selected the items we stock for a variety of well-intended reasons.
 We use many of these products for our own pets.
 We are always interested to learn of other nutraceuticals, herbals or other products including diets and treats.
 We are happy during a consultation to help you analyze an ingredient label, but please do not ask us to endorse a product that we do not stock.
 Your purchase of our products does support our practice and helps to keep the lights on.
 This income also helps to keep consultation fees lower.
+We may also temporarily use carefully chosen prescription medications in certain cases; these will always be supported with herbs and/or other nutraceuticals.
+We do charge a nominal fee for dispensing prescription medications and compounding herbal formulas.

 When is an exam required?